garfix/nligems/data/precise.md

-Gives a specification of _semantically tractable questions_: user questions that are guaranteed to be translatable into a database query and to produce a precise result.
+Gives a specification of _semantically tractable questions_: user questions that are guaranteed to be translatable directly into a database query and to produce a precise result.